 Palm Oil: Vegan or Industry-Sponsored Greenwash?

-While palm oil is plant-derived and so technically vegan, its production often leads to deforestation, wildlife habitat destruction, animal cruelty, capture for the illegal pet trade and poaching and human rights abuses.
-Even so-called “sustainable” palm oil is a promise never fulfilled with all supply chain members of the RSPO still having deforestation in their supply chains after 20 years.
-It is for these reasons that many vegans choose to avoid or boycott palm oil and choose to consider it non-vegan. #BoycottPalmOil #Boycott4Wildlife
+Ever wondered, is palm oil vegan?
+Despite reassurances by supermarket giants, palm oil greenwashing is rampant.
+Nevertheless, most consumers are completely unaware.
+Even though palm oil is plant-derived and so technically vegan, its production leads to deforestation, wildlife habitat destruction, animal cruelty, capture for the illegal pet trade and poaching and human rights abuses.
+Additionally, so-called “sustainable” palm oil is a promise never fulfilled with all supply chain members of the RSPO still having deforestation in their supply chains after 20 years.
+Therefore many vegans choose to avoid or boycott palm oil and choose to consider it non-vegan.

-Palm oil, an ingredient found in approximately 50% of packaged products, is derived from the fruit of the oil palm tree, making it a plant-based and technically vegan product.
+Palm oil – an ingredient found in approximately 50% of packaged products is derived from the fruit of the oil palm tree.
+Therefore, palm oil is plant-based and technically vegan product.
 However, its production has significant ethical and environmental implications that have led many within the vegan community to question its use.

 The expansion of palm oil plantations is a leading cause of deforestation, particularly in biodiverse regions like Indonesia and Malaysia.
 This deforestation results in the loss of habitat for endangered species such as orangutans, tigers, and elephants, contributing significantly to their declining populations.
 The International Union for Conservation of Nature (IUCN) has identified palm oil production as a threat to at least 193 endangered or vulnerable species.
-Although many more throughout the tropical world are not yet examined and may also be at risk.
+However, thousands more tropical species of plants and animals are likely also at risk.

 Given these issues, the vegan status of palm oil becomes complex.
 While it contains no animal products, the harm its production causes to animals and ecosystems leads many vegans to avoid it.
 However, eliminating palm oil entirely is challenging due to its prevalence in consumer goods.
-Some advocate for the use of sustainably sourced palm oil, although the effectiveness of certifications like the Roundtable on Sustainable Palm Oil (RSPO) has been shown to be extremely weak and ineffective in stopping deforestation.
+Supermarket brands advocate for the use of sustainably sourced palm oil.
+Despite this, the Roundtable on Sustainable Palm Oil (RSPO) has been shown to be extremely weak and ineffective in stopping deforestation by its supply chain members.
 New hope is emerging in the form of strict international laws such as the EUDR.

-For a more detailed analysis, read the full article on Plant Based News.
+For a more detailed analysis, and to understand why caring animal advocates practice a vegan palm oil boycott, read the article on Plant Based News.

 ENDS